Zeta integrals, Schwartz spaces and local functional equations: Positive results

-We will prove that \begin{inparaenum}[(i)] \item the spaces of Schwartz-Bruhat half-densities satisfy all the required properties, except temporarily those concerning archimedean zeta integrals (Theorem \ref{prop:pvs-Schw}) --- the rationality is established by invoking Igusa's theory; \item upon fixing an additive character $\psi$, the Fourier transform $\mathcal{F}: \Schw(X) \rightiso \Schw(\check{X})$ of Schwartz-Bruhat half-densities is well-defined: the resulting theory is actually simpler than the classical one (Theorem \ref{prop:Fourier-vector}); \item the local functional equation for the Fourier transform holds under a geometric condition (Hypothesis \ref{hyp:lfe}), which includes the well-known case of symmetric bilinear forms on an $F$-vector space, the Godement-Jacquet case $X = \text{Mat}_{n \times n}$ and their dual.
+We will prove that \begin{inparaenum}[(i)] \item the spaces of Schwartz--Bruhat half-densities satisfy all the required properties, except temporarily those concerning Archimedean zeta integrals (Theorem \ref{prop:pvs-Schw}) --- the rationality is established by invoking Igusa's theory; \item upon fixing an additive character $\psi$, the Fourier transform $\mathcal{F}: \Schw(X) \rightiso \Schw(\check{X})$ of Schwartz--Bruhat half-densities is well-defined: the resulting theory is actually simpler than the classical one (Theorem \ref{prop:Fourier-vector}); \item the local functional equation for the Fourier transform holds under a geometric condition (Hypothesis \ref{hyp:lfe}), which includes the well-known case of symmetric bilinear forms on an $F$-vector space, the Godement--Jacquet case $X = \text{Mat}_{n \times n}$ and their dual.
 In fact, the hypothesis for $X$ implies that $T_\pi: \mathcal{N}_\pi \otimes \mathcal{K} \to \mathcal{L}_\pi$ is an isomorphism. \end{inparaenum}

-We will actually re-derive the local Godement-Jacquet theory in \S\ref{sec:GJ} as an application of the general prehomogeneous theory, with minor improvements on continuity issues in the archimedean case.
-The local Godement-Jacquet functional equation so interpreted relates two different spherical $\GL(n) \times \GL(n)$-varieties, namely the prehomogeneous vector space $\text{Mat}_{n \times n}$ and its dual, the latter being isomorphic to $\text{Mat}_{n \times n}$ with the flipped action $x(g_1, g_2) = g_1^{-1} x g_2$.
+We will actually re-derive the local Godement--Jacquet theory in \S\ref{sec:GJ} as an application of the general prehomogeneous theory, with improvements on continuity issues in the Archimedean case.
+The local functional equation so interpreted relates two different spherical $\GL(n) \times \GL(n)$-varieties, namely the prehomogeneous vector space $\text{Mat}_{n \times n}$ and its dual, the latter being isomorphic to $\text{Mat}_{n \times n}$ with the flipped action $x(g_1, g_2) = g_1^{-1} x g_2$.
 The result is a conceptually cleaner theory.

-However, little is known beyond the Godement--Jacquet case, and we give no predictions on the general structure of $\gamma$-factors (or $\gamma$-matrices) in the prehomogeneous case. \item The doubling method of Piatetski-Shapiro and Rallis for symplectic groups is considered in \S\ref{sec:doubling}, following the reinterpretation by Braverman and Kazhdan \cite{BK02} in terms of Schwartz spaces.
-Modulo certain conjectures or working hypotheses inherent in \textit{loc. cit.}, we will set up a geometric framework and then reconcile their theory with ours in Proposition \ref{prop:doubling-zeta-axiom}.
+However, little is known beyond the Godement--Jacquet case, and we give no predictions on the general structure of $\gamma$-factors (or $\gamma$-matrices) in the prehomogeneous case. \item The doubling method of Piatetski-Shapiro and Rallis is considered in \S\ref{sec:doubling}, following the reinterpretation by Braverman and Kazhdan \cite{BK02} in terms of Schwartz spaces.
+Modulo certain conjectures or working hypotheses inherent in \textit{loc.\ cit.}, we will set up a geometric framework and then reconcile their theory with ours in Proposition \ref{prop:doubling-zeta-axiom}.

 To simplify matters and stay within the realm of split connected groups, we will mainly work with the symplectic case, then sketch the general setting in \S\ref{sec:doubling-general}; another reason is that the formalism of \cite{BK02} coincides with that of \cite{PSR86, GPSR87} only in the symplectic case.